rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="property.device"></a>
 ## *device <sup>property</sup>*

-Provides access to the metadata of specific devices.
+Provides access to the metadata of a specific device.

 > This property is **read-only**.